-Figure 45 summarises the first 1.5 years of spectral aerosol particle absorption coefficient $\sigma{ap}(\lambda)$ data collected at Zeppelin Observatory since deployment of the aethalometer in June 2015.
+Figure 45 summarises the 2015 - 2017 time series, i.e. 2.5 years, of spectral aerosol particle absorption coefficient $\sigma{ap}(\lambda)$ data collected at Zeppelin Observatory since deployment of the aethalometer in June 2015.
 The top panel displays daily averaged $\sigma{ap}(\lambda)$ data for all 7 wavelengths (thin lines), as well as running 8-week medians (bold lines), here only for 3 wavelengths to improve readability of the graph.
-The middle panel shows graphs of the absorption Ångström coefficient \mathring{a}{ap} for 3 wavelength pairs representing short wave end, long wave end, and full range of the measured wavelength spectrum.
-The \mathring{a}{ap} data are plotted as 8-week median only since daily averages are too noisy due to the low particle load commonly observed at Zeppelin.
+The middle panel shows graphs of the absorption Ångström coefficient a{ap} for 3 wavelength pairs representing short wave end, long wave end, and full range of the measured wavelength spectrum.
+The a{ap} data are plotted as 8-week median only since daily averages are too noisy due to the low particle load commonly observed at Zeppelin.

-Figure 45: Time series graphs of the 1.5 years of data collected by the filter absorption photometer at Zeppelin Observatory since deployment in June 2015.
+Figure 45: 2015 - 2017 time series graphs of data collected by the filter absorption photometer at Zeppelin Observatory since deployment in June 2015.
 Top: daily means of absorption coefficient at all 7 measured wavelengths (thin lines), and 8-week running medians for top, middle and bottom of observed spectral range (heavy lines).
 Bottom: 8-month running medians of absorption Ångström coefficient, top, bottom, and whole observed spectral range.

-Even though the time series of the particle absorption data at Zeppelin spans only 1.5 years at this point, a few interesting features can be detected already now.
+Even though the time series of the particle absorption data at Zeppelin spans only 2.5 years at this point, a few interesting features can be detected.
 The time series of σ{ap} (top panel of Figure 45) exhibits the same annual cycle as described already in the data of the other aethalometer instrument at Zeppelin collected in earlier years (Eleftheriadis et al., 2009), with lower values in summer and higher ones in winter.
 These variations have been attributed to changes in combustion aerosol sources caused by emissions from domestic heating in the relevant source regions, e.g. Northern and Central Russia (Law & Stohl, 2007).
 This pattern is moderated by incidents of emissions from large forest fires reaching the Arctic, which can increase aerosol particle absorption in episodes also in summer (e.g. Stohl et al., 2007).
 Absolute values of σ{ap} vary in the range of 0.02 - 2 Mm-1at Arctic Zeppelin station, with median values roughly a factor of 5 lower than at boreal Birkenes, but a factor of 4 larger than at Antarctic Trollhaugen station.

-Also interesting in the data provided by the new filter absorption photometer is the aerosol absorption Ångström coefficient \mathring{a}{ap} .
-The \mathring{a}{ap} values exhibit a distinct spectral dependence on wavelength, with \mathring{a}{ap} for shorter wavelengths at times being anti-correlated to \mathring{a}{ap} at larger wavelengths.
-An annual cycle of \mathring{a}{ap} seems possible at this point, but the time series is too short for any conclusions.
+Also interesting in the data provided by the new filter absorption photometer is the aerosol absorption Ångström coefficient a{ap} .
+The a{ap} values exhibit a distinct spectral dependence on wavelength, with a{ap} for shorter wavelengths deviating to higher values as compared to a{ap} at larger wavelengths for periods of lower aerosol absorption, i.e. in summer.
+Such a behaviour can be caused by absorbing aerosol components that exhibit a spectral dependence in absorption, e.g. brown carbon or dust.
+For black carbon in contrast, a{ap} at shorter and larger wavelength agree at values around 1.
 An explanation of these phenomena needs to await further measurements at Zeppelin.
-Also funded by the grant of the Norwegian Ministry of Climate and Environment, an instrument observing the size distribution of the non-volatile particle fraction as a proxy of the absorbing particle fraction will be installed at Zeppelin by NILU in autumn 2017.
+Also funded by the grant of the Norwegian Ministry of Climate and Environment, an instrument observing the size distribution of the non-volatile particle fraction as a proxy of the absorbing particle fraction has been installed at Zeppelin by NILU in late 2017.